AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 We have now seen a large set of tidyings and most of them make our developer life easier.
 The nice thing about of all these tidyings is that they are very cheap and add value immediately.
-Tidying should not take more than 15 to 30min, but by tidying you reduce your mental workload and make hard-to-change things easier to change.
+Tidying should not take more than 15 to 30min (a reasonable upper bound by Kent Beck), but by tidying you reduce your mental workload and make hard-to-change things easier to change.
 In the short term, you will save a little bit of time, but in the long term you will likely save a lot of time.
 Kent Beck argues that tidyings can accumulate into an avalanche and solve even big design problems.
 Tidying is also very fun, since it feels good to reduce technical debt even at a small scale.